-Trim off any excess fat of the pork chops and then dry brine them by lightly salting with kosher salt for at least an hour (8 hours - 2 days is best)
+Trim any excess fat off the pork chops and then dry brine them by lightly salting with salt for at least 1 hour (8 hours - 2 days is best).

 Aim for a temp of 160°F to 180°F in the cool zone.

-Place the chops on the cooler cooking zone, place the lid and make sure the lid vent is directly above the meat, this will draw the heat over the chops.
+Place the pork chops on the cooler cooking zone, put the lid on and make sure the lid vent is directly above the meat, this will draw the heat over the pork chops.

-When the chops have reached 120°F, we can remove them and loosely cover with some aluminium foil and butter.
+When the pork chops have reached 120°F, remove them and loosely cover with some aluminum foil and butter.

 Dump in the other ½ chimney of briquettes and wait until the grill temp reaches above 600°F, this should take another 5 minutes after the new charcoal was put in.
 Or you can use a laser thermometer to check.

-Set up a timer, grill chops for 1 and ½ minutes then turn them nearly 45 degrees to create a diamond sear pattern.
+Set up a timer, grill the chops for 1½ minutes then turn them nearly 45 degrees to create a diamond sear pattern.